The Complete Guide to Commercial Refrigeration

 5 Tips for Maintaining Your Commercial Refrigeration Equipment

 Finding the right refrigerator and freezer maintenance is vital for prolonging the lifespan of your appliance.
-Whether it’s a residential freezer or commercial walk-in cooler, much maintenance remains the same.
+Much maintenance remains the same whether it’s a residential freezer or commercial walk-in cooler.

 So, here are our top five freezer maintenance tips.
-If you perform these regularly, they should keep your appliances working for years to come.
+If you perform these regularly, they should keep your appliances working for years.

 1) Maintain Door Seals